Jacques-Alexis Thuriot de la Rosière: Early life and the French Revolution

 Thuriot was born in Sézanne, Marne, France in 1753.
 Admitted to the bar in Paris in 1778, he practiced law at Reims before the outbreak of the Revolution in 1789.
 He took part in the events of 14 July 1789, acting as a negotiator on behalf of the revolutionaries, meeting with the governor of the Bastille just before the royal fortress was stormed.
 In 1790 during the term of the National Assembly, he was named a tribunal judge for the district of Sézanne, and he joined the Jacobin Club.

 He was elected to the Legislative Assembly (1791–1792) as a representative of the département of Marne.
 As the French monarchy tottered during 1792, he was named deputy member of the Extraordinary Commission of Twelve (18 June 1792 - 21 September 1792).

 Soon after Louis XVI was deposed, Thuriot was elected (3 September 1792) to the new National Convention (1792–1795) as deputy for Marne.
 He voted for the death sentence in the trial of Louis XVI.
 He was one of the more radical members, often speaking against the Girondist faction, and even calling Maximilien Robespierre "moderate".
-He served as Vice-President (9 April - 18 April 1793) and President (27 June - 11 July 1793), and was elected to the increasingly powerful Committee of Public Safety (10 July - 20 September 1793).
+He served as Vice-President (9–18 April 1793) and President (27 June - 11 July 1793), and was elected to the increasingly powerful Committee of Public Safety (10 July - 20 September 1793).
 He resigned from the committee as the Reign of Terror began.